alttch/eva3/doc/lm/jobs.rst

 parameters one-by-one after the job is created.

 To specify action and schedule during job creation, use the following format.
-Note that controller doesn't check does condition item and/or macro exist on the moment of job creation:
+Note that controller doesn't check is macro exists on the moment of job
+creation:

 .. code:: bash